Ev730/IC-Design-Beginner-Workshop/docs/info.md

 ## How it works

 Explain how your project works
+- Simple AND gate to test functionality.

 ## How to test

 Explain how to use your project
+- Toggle switch 1 and 2 to light up the LED.

 ## External hardware

 List external hardware used in your project (e.g. PMOD, LED display, etc), if any
+- LED